About Indian Registration Administrators

 Funding is provided to First Nations and tribal councils to support the administration of ISC services and programs.
 Funding is based on the on- and off-reserve population of the First Nation and the number of transactions recorded annually.

 How to update information in the Indian Register

-- Indian Register Data Entry–Events, form no. Inter 83-073E, version 2016-03-31 (A) (PDF, 2 pages, 105 Kb), to record an event, such as a marriage, a divorce or a death
+- Indian Register Data Entry–Events, (PDF, 105 KB, 2 pages), to record an event, such as a marriage, a divorce or a death

-- Indian Register Data Entry–Amendments, form no. Inter 83-070E, version 2016-08-23 (A) (PDF, 1 page, 103 Kb), to amend an entry, following, for example, a band transfer or a name change, or to correct data, such as a date of birth or an address
+- Indian Register Data Entry–Amendments, (PDF, 103 KB, 1 page), to amend an entry, following, for example, a band transfer or a name change, or to correct data, such as a date of birth or an address